 Recommendations:

-• Review setup — Ask "which nodes are supposed to have access to this printer?".
-Make sure at least one or more reliable edge nodes are able to reach the printer on the network.
-See Best Practices for print job delivery in PaperCut Hive and Pocket and consider setting up a printer delivery profile for the site, particularly in complex environments with strict network segmentation.
+Review setup — Ask "which nodes are supposed to have access to this printer?".
+Make sure at least one or more reliable edge nodes are able to reach the printer on the network, especially when releasing print jobs from mobile devices.
+See Best Practices for print job delivery in PaperCut Hive and Pocket.

-• Test network access — from the Edge Node to the printer.
-From the Edge Node open a browser and enter the IP address of the printer to try accessing the printer's web interface.
+Test network access — from the affected Edge Node to the printer open a browser and enter the IP address of the printer to try accessing the printer's web interface.
 Alternatively, use terminal or PowerShell commands from the Edge Node to test the connection to each port (SNMP/161, IPP/631 or 443, or RAW/9100).
 For example:

-• Check the delivery type — For example, if the printer does not support IPP, make sure other delivery types are available.
+Check the delivery type — For example, if the printer does not support IPP, make sure other delivery types are available.
+See: Print delivery protocols - overview.

 jobrouter.assignprocessor.jobNotPickedUp

-This highlighted issue means PaperCut Hive or Pocket tried to assign the print job to one or more Edge Nodes, but none accepted the job with the message “job not picked up by any processors”.
-This error will display in the Activity tab of a print job as 'Failed: edge nodes selected for job delivery were unresponsive or unable to perform the job'.
-This suggests problems with Edge Node availability, network issues preventing the Edge Node from receiving instructions, or Edge Nodes being overloaded, or edge nodes can’t currently see the printer.
+This highlighted issue means PaperCut Hive or Pocket identified one or more Edge Node candidates and tried to assign the print job to them, but none accepted the job in time.
+This may be accompanied by the message “job not picked up by any processors” and will also display in the Activity tab of a print job as "Failed: edge nodes selected for job delivery were unresponsive or unable to perform the job".
+This error says the job was not picked up by any candidate Edge Nodes.

 Recommendations:

-• Set up a printer delivery profile — to help guide the job through specific reliable printing clients on your network.
-See: Configuring Print Delivery profiles.
-We recommend this over our old advice of setting up a Super Node.
+Set up a printer delivery profile — to route jobs through specific, reliable nodes on your network.
+See Configuring Print Delivery profiles.

 jobrouter.releasequeue.previousJobAborted